dotnet/roslyn/.github/ISSUE_TEMPLATE/feature-suggestion.md

 ---

 <!--
 We welcome feature suggestions!
 We have a process to discuss and evaluate new feature suggestions.
 Here is an overview of our process [here](https://github.com/dotnet/roslyn/blob/main/docs/contributing/ide_design_process.md).
-This template will help us gather the information we eed to start the review process.
+This template will help us gather the information we need to start the review process.
 -->

 ## Summary